 The pilsner glass can come in a variety of sizes but most often they hold slightly less beer than a pint glass, generally 12 to 14 ounces.
 This means that the only real downside to this stylish and useful glass is that it may not hold quite as much as some other glasses.

-Best suited to: pilsners, pale lagers, pale ales, lagers, blonde ales, bocks, lambics
+- Best suited for pilsners, pale lagers, pale ales, lagers, blonde ales, bocks and lambics.

 A close relation to the tulip is the thistle glass.
 This shape has the same curvy qualities and is also set upon a stem but is slightly less squat than the tulip glass and features a more pronounced bulge at the bottom.
-Its specific purpose (and name) are tied to the Scots.
-“Thistle” is actually the official flower of Scotland, and as the name would suggest, the glass was developed with Scottish Ales in mind.
+Its name is inspired by the Scots.
+“Thistle” is actually the official flower of Scotland, and as the name would suggest, the glass was developed with Scottish ales in mind.

 Not to be confused with a tulip glass, this squat glass is perfect for bringing out darker beers.
 Think of those with warm flavor notes like coffee, chocolate and roasted malts.
 The stout glass bowl is shaped similarly to a taller pint glass, only taken to an extreme — the upper curvature is maximized, creating the perfect environment for building a massive head (one of the defining features of your heavy beers).